**Updated in Jan2018.

 Most baking options come with long periods of ‘resting’, either before or in between kneading.
 Resting basically means being stand-by and not doing anything.
-I am not sure what this ‘resting’ is for, maybe it is to bring the ingredients to the correct temperature.
+I am not sure what this ‘resting’ is for, maybe it’s to allow the flour more time to absorb the liquid.

-The manual does not indicate exactly how long each process takes, so we have to time it ourselves if necessary.
+The manual does not indicate exactly how long each process takes, so you have to time it yourself if necessary.

 **One important thing to note is that the programmes are completely automated.
 There is no way to do minor alterations (e.g. prolong the proofing time) to the pre-set programmes at all.
 Plus, there isn’t a ‘bake only’ option.
 The stop button is only used to end the cycle, there is no option to pause the cycle.
 The machine will enter the baking cycle even when the dough has not risen enough.
-It is for these reasons that push-button bread cannot be compared to oven-baked bread.
+This is why push-button bread cannot be compared to oven-baked bread.

 Also, the display only shows the finishing time.
 It does not show the current time and the time lapsed.
 It only starts counting down from 59 minutes.
-Need to time it yourself if you want to know the exact duration of each cycles.
+You have to time it yourself if you want to know the exact duration of each cycles of the programmes.

 Kneading & Rising

 This breadmaker kneads very well.
-It provides a warm and humid environment for the dough during kneading and rising (The dough feels warm to touch).
-I guess this is why the recipe book says to use cold wet ingredients.
+Kneading starts slow for maybe half a minute before going on full speed.
+The machien provides a warm and humid environment for the dough during kneading and rising (The dough feels warm to touch).
+I guess this is why the recipe book says to use cold, wet ingredients.
 I found that my normal recipe usually end up a little wetter and flabbier in this machine as compared to hand kneading.

-**update: After a good couple of uses, I realised that the optimal condition for the bread machine to work is a cool and less humid environment.
-It also helps to keep the lid ajar during kneading or the dough would be too moist.
-Bread and dough made in a air-cond room was significantly better than one made in a hot kitchen.
+After a good couple of uses, I realised that the dough kneads best in a cool and less humid environment.
+It also helps to keep the lid ajar during kneading to prevent the dough from getting too hot / moist.
+The machine makes better bread during rainy days. 😉

 250g high protein flour